purnesh42H/Sudoku-Solver/README.md

 4) To start: 1) Download the C++ file; 2) open in DOS

-Note: The .cpp file was developed in TurboC compiler.
+Note: The SUDGRAPH.cpp file was developed in TurboC compiler.